Menu

 Owned By: Town of Marshfield

-This 287 acre property protects five Marshfield town well sites.
+Furnace Brook Watershed Conservation Area is a 257-acre property in Marshfield that protects five town well sites.
 Furnace Brook flows through the long, narrow parcel from north to south.
-There is a 1.5-mile network of trails in the section between Pine and School Streets, and a 1.3-mile loop trail between School and Furnace Streets.
+There is a 1.5-mile network of trails in the northern section, between Pine and School Streets, and a 1.3-mile loop trail in the southern section, between School and Furnace Streets.
 In addition to being a public walking trail, the southern loop is where the Marshfield High School Cross Country team practices and sometimes competes.

 Features